 We believe community is made out of repeated gestures: an open call that widens the circle, equal pay that refuses hierarchy, a forum where knowledge becomes collective, a dance floor where bodies can exist without fear.
 This is how culture becomes more than entertainment.
 It becomes a civic space that keeps venues alive, grows local artists, welcomes visitors into real exchange, and makes room for futures that mainstream nightlife has not yet learned how to host.
 Computer Club is a promise we renew each time we gather: that we can make a night which leaves the city stronger and more connected than it found it.

 There is a Discord server for Computer Club.
-This allows us to not only chat about Computer Club and what we plan when not at our monthliy meet-ups, but even has topics such as tech used, and a way for artists to connect with the wider berth of the community and share what they have been up to.
+This allows us to not only chat about Computer Club and what we plan between meet-ups, but also covers topics such as tech used and gives artists a way to connect with the wider community and share what they've been up to.